polyaxon/polyaxon/docs/concepts/projects.md

 Project `mnist` was initialized and Polyaxonfile was created successfully `polyaxonfile.yml`
 ```

-When a project is initialized, polyaxon creates a default `.polyaxonignore`,
+When a project is initialized, Polyaxon creates a default `.polyaxonignore`,
 you can customize it to ignore the files that you don't want to upload.

 Initializing a project is a not mandatory, unless you need are using the platform's in-cluster git server.